Bolton learning to fight for points - Zat Knight

 Bolton had endured a disappointing start to the campaign, collecting just seven points from their first six games, but the win on Saturday has put them up to 14th position and within three points of sixth-placed Wolves.

-New loan signing Stephen Warnock was an unused substitute at Hillsborough.
+was an unused substitute at Hillsborough.

 Knight, who left Aston Villa a couple of months before Warnock moved to Villa Park, believes the former England full-back will be a good addition to the Bolton squad.